SOP 10.12 - Rodent Tail Vein Injections (Rat)

 • Push the plunger in slowly and steadily with your finger until the required volume has been injected.
 If the needle is in the vein, there will be no resistance.
 If the needle is not in the vein, the solution will be infused perivascular and cause skin blanching or a subcutaneous bleb.
 Accurate placement can also be confirmed when the vessel clears as the compound is administered and the fluid temporarily replaces the blood.

-• A second attempt may be performed by removing the needle and attempting a site on the same vessel in a more cranial location on the tail.
-Additional attempts can be made on the contra- lateral vein, however limit the number of puncture attempts to three.
-After three unsuccessful attempts, request the assistance of another trained person.
+• A second attempt may be performed by removing the needle and attempting a site on the same vessel in a more cranial location on the tail (change to a new needle after every attempt).
+An additional attempt can be made on the contra- lateral vein, however, limit the total number of puncture attempts to three.
+No additional attempts can be made that day.
+Request the assistance of another trained person for any additional animals, if needed.

 • Administer infusion at a constant flow rate.